marcinjak9/apical.org-gatsby/content/pages/apical-retreat-updates.md

   - props:
       en:
         body: >-
-          Fill out the form and you will receive immediately the best news on Apical Retreat.
-Our Apical Expert can help you organize your retreat
+          Fill out the form and receive news on Apical Retreat.
+Our expert can help you organize your retreat
         formId: 30fdc225-68dc-4742-ab43-339af4974b5d
         title: Leave us your contact details
       it: